Police release details of Breonna Taylor investigation

 The files include investigative letters, interview transcripts, officers’ body camera videos, audio and video files of interviews, crime scene unit reports and search warrants.

 Some items were redacted, blurred or withheld for privacy or legal reasons.
 Photos and videos of Taylor were “blurred out of respect,” police said.
 Audio of personal conversations that officers had while their body cameras were activated were redacted.
 Those conversations “had nothing to do with the scene or case,” police said.

+Taylor was shot and killed in her Louisville home by police who were executing a narcotics warrant on March 13.
+Details of the chaos and confusion during the raid that resulted in the 26-year-old Black woman’s death were revealed in 15 hours of audio recordings released Friday.
+They contained testimony and recorded interviews presented last month to the Kentucky grand jury that decided not to charge any Louisville police officers for killing Taylor.

+Taylor’s name came up in the drug case at least in part because she had posted bail a few times from 2017 to January 2020 for sometime boyfriend Jamarcus Glover and another defendant, Darreal Forest, in amounts that went as high as $5,000, according to police files released Wednesday.